Leveraging Our Experience

 • Trial

-You and your attorney may need to consult with experts such as business market prognosticators, accountants and other professionals.
+You and your attorney may need to consult with business market prognosticators, accountants and other professionals.
 All these actions can easily overwhelm you if you try to figure it out on your own.
-Fortunately, attorneys Jeffrey P. Cario and Kimberly A. Scarano have helped other owners of businesses and professional practices to find the best resolution to their challenges.
+Fortunately, our talented team of lawyers has helped other owners of businesses and professional practices find the best resolution to their challenges.

-As complex as it may seem to figure out a way to divide your business assets, rest assured that if Mr. Cario and Ms. Scarano are on your side, they will always put your best interests as the highest priority to protect.
-He is board-certified in family and marital law, and well-prepared to guide you forward constructively.
-She has over 15 years of experience, including time working as an assistant state attorney with the Sixth Judicial Circuit.
+As complex as it may seem to figure out a way to divide your business assets, rest assured that our attorneys at Jeffrey P. Cario, P.A., will always put your best interests as the highest priority to protect.
+Mr. Cario is board-certified in family and marital law and well-prepared to guide you forward constructively.
+Kimberly Scarano has over 20 years of experience, including time working as an assistant state attorney with the Sixth Judicial Circuit.

 Get the discussion underway very soon, whether you feel ready or not.
 Understanding what you need to do can save a lot of time and anguish.
 To schedule a consultation, call 352-448-0546 or send an email inquiry.